 •Click Show Rulers to view/hide the document rulers.
 See here for further information.

 •Click Show Grid to insert a grid behind the active document to assist in the accurate placement of document content.
 See here for further information.

-•Click Show Page Size/Position to view/hide the Page Measurement information, which is detailed beneath (figure 1).
+•Click Show Page Size/Position to view/hide the Page Measurement information.

 •Hover over Snap to view options for snapping:

 •Click Snap to Grid to enable/disable snapping to grids.